Inside the spectacular home Frank Gehry built for himself

 After securing a new plot in Santa Monica, and demolishing the property previously there, Frank and Sam devised their new scheme for the site.
 Sam said the pair had been open to selling the home if it proved unsuitable, though the idea was dropped as the project progressed.

-"(Frank) would come in and say, 'Let's do this, let's add that,'" he told Architectural Digest for their April cover story.
+"(Frank) would come in and say, 'Let's do this, let's add that,'" he told Architectural Digest for its April cover story.
 "It kept getting more personal and more fun."

 And despite spending his career leading projects, not commissioning them, Frank expressed his satisfaction with the collaboration.